Hadamar Euthanasia Centre

 What’s the best time to visit?

-Weekdays are often less crowded, allowing for a more personal experience.
+Weekdays, especially in the mornings, tend to be less crowded, allowing for a more reflective experience.

 Is it wheelchair accessible?